lucashaensch/fe-dev-home-assignment/README.txt

 Tasks
 ========================================

+ 1  Create a photo carousel using the large photos linked from the thumbnails
+	currently in the page.
+Include an automatic	slideshow mode, add prev/next buttons to manually controll the carousel, add a layer that shows the contents of the images alt text.

+ 2  Add an interactive location block to the page.
+It should contain a map and some nearby landmarks.

- *  Imagine there is a JSON feed with hotels similar to the current one.
+ 3  Imagine there is a JSON feed with hotels similar to the current one.
  	Design JSON format and use the feed to display similar hotels on the page.

- *  Split the reviews into blocks of 5 and create pagination.
-Allow the user to sort the reviews by review score.

- *  Improve the room table.
+ 4  Improve the room table.
 Allow the user to sort the room table by occupancy or price, display a total when the user selects a quantity, display additional information about rooms.

- *  Create a photo carousel using the large photos linked from the thumbnails currently in the page.
-Include an automatic	slideshow mode, add prev/next buttons to manually controll the carousel, add a layer that shows the contents of the images alt text.
+ 5  Split the reviews into blocks of 5 and create pagination.
+Allow the user
+	to sort the reviews by review score.

- *  Improve the facilities block.
+ 6  Improve the facilities block.

- *  Add an interactive location block to the page.
-It should contain a map and some nearby landmarks.